RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (5) One of the copies of the record lodged with the registrar shall be certified correct by the registrar of the court a quo.

-(6) (a) The copies of the record shall be clearly typed on stout A4 standard paper in double-spacing in black record ink, on one side of the paper only.
+(a) The copies of the record shall be clearly typed on stout A4 standard paper in doublespacing in black record ink, on one side of the paper only: Provided that where such copies are more than 10 pages in length, they shall be typed on both sides of the paper.

-(b) Legible documents that were typed or printed in the original, including all process in the court a quo forming part of the record on appeal, and documents such as typed or printed contracts and cheques (whether hand-written, typed or printed) and the like shall not be retyped and a clear photocopy shall be provided instead.
+(b) Legible documents that were typed or printed in the original, including all processes in the court a quo forming part of the record on appeal, and documents such as typed or printed contracts and cheques (whether handwritten, typed or printed) and the like shall not be retyped and a clear photocopy shall be provided instead.

 (c) The pages shall be numbered clearly and consecutively, and every tenth line on each page shall be numbered and the pagination used in the court a quo shall be retained where possible.

-(d) (i) At the top of each page containing evidence, the name of the witness and, atdthe top of each page containing exhibits, the number of the exhibit, shall appear.
+(i) At the top of each page containing evidence, the name of the witness and, at the top of each page containing exhibits, the number of the exhibit, shall appear.

 (ii) All references in the record to page numbers of exhibits shall be transposed to reflect the page numbers of such exhibits in the appeal record.